 Shockwave therapy for ED works best for men who have mild to moderate ED, which usually means that oral medications such as sildenafil (Viagra), Cialis, Levitra and Stendra work well or at least help somewhat.
 For these men, as many as 70% can stop taking oral medications.

-Treatments with shockwave therapy such as Storz, Renova and Medispec are less likely to work if erectile dysfunction is severe and oral medications do not work at all.
-For men for whom oral medications such as Viagra do not work, success rate of treatments such as Storz, Renova and Medispec shockwave therapy for erectile dysfunction is 30-50%.
+Treatments with shockwave therapy such as Storz, Renova, and Medispec are less likely to work if erectile dysfunction is severe and oral medications do not work at all.
+For men for whom oral medications such as Viagra do not work, the success rate of treatments such as Storz, Renova and Medispec shockwave therapy for erectile dysfunction is 30-50%.